How to Know if You Have a Story or a Topic (with guest writer Abria Mattina)

 In Jaws, the shark is such a nuisance because it appears at the height of tourist season, when the tiny town of Amity makes most of its money, and the sheriff knows he only has so much time before the shark strikes again.

 3. Does it contain identifiable characters?
 Even if the idea starts out as spare as "a teenage girl," you should have some idea of who is doing the important stuff that makes this idea a story.

-4. Can you pinpoint the conflict?
-Dissatisfying books and imminent death; secret societies and child-murdering psychos; a perfect vacation ruined by becoming a monster's meal -- we can clearly see the conflict between what the protagonist wants and what the antagonist or the nature of the universe is driving toward.
+4. Can I pinpoint the conflict?
+Dissatisfying books and imminent death; secret societies and child-murdering psychos; a perfect vacation ruined by becoming a monster's meal — we can clearly see the conflict between what the protagonist wants and what the antagonist or the nature of the universe is driving toward.

 5. Is it heavy on theme, short on details?
 It's probably just a topic, hovering above the level of a story, if it's mostly theme.
 For example: "I want to write a story about how dangerous it is to swim in the ocean at night."
 Danger is a theme, and the other conditions of that situation (action: swimming; setting: ocean at night) form a topic.

 We need to add character, conflict, and timeliness to turn it into a plot.

 Books like No Plot?
 No Problem! exist to help writers take their idea from topic to story.
 That transition requires the construction of a plot, no matter how basic.
 A topic simply can't stand on its own without the elements of a plot to engage the reader.

 - A ticking clock.
 Because let's be honest, our perception of time is the only thing that keeps humans from being as lazy as lions.

 - Conflict.
 Without opposing desires or conditions, your story is just a series of happenstances.